When combined, the finance, insurance and real estate sectors comprise one of the largest pieces of Nebraska’s economy.

 Companies such as Mutual of Omaha, WoodmenLife, Blue Cross and Blue Shield of Nebraska, Ameritas, Physicians Mutual and Assurity long have made their home in Nebraska, some since the 1800s.
 Out-of-state firms such as Aflac and Pacific Life also have established significant operations in insurance industry clusters in Nebraska.

 According to the NIF study, the insurance industry’s per-capita economic impact in Nebraska is the third highest in the United States.
 The success of the insurance sector is an important factor in keeping skilled young workers in Nebraska and attracting a talented workforce from outside – a “brain gain,” according to the NIF study.

-Why Nebraska?
-The state’s solid business climate and reasonable regulatory environment are the keys to its success.
+Nebraska’s solid business climate and reasonable regulatory environment are the keys to its success.
 Also important is Nebraska’s real estate market, which provides relatively low housing and property costs for employees and businesses.
-The Nebraska Advantage incentive program – along with the state’s top-notch infrastructure, public power and advanced telecommunications network – all are reasons for businesses to locate in the state.
+The Nebraska Advantage incentive program – along with the state’s top-notch infrastructure, public power, and advanced telecommunications network – all are reasons for businesses to locate in the state.

 Finance, insurance and real estate also are major sources of employment in the state.
 Recent data show that the finance and insurance sectors employed 53,800 workers, according to U.S. Bureau of Labor Statistics estimates, while real estate employed 9,170.